Going digital in laboratories: Are stand-alone devices enough?

 • Barcode scanners and printers

-• Data-storage (local or cloud)
+• Data storage (local or cloud)

 Are AI and automation going to compete with us?

 Of course, the introduction of fully automated systems or software supported by AI could give rise to the general concern that they would replace workers, similar to the way manual work was replaced during the industrial revolutions.
-However, this fear is unfounded since the aim of digitization has never been to replace experts with software, but to use computers for low-level and time-consuming tasks and to improve the quality and speed of processes.
-For example, a system that tracks and archives samples and the according meta-data, can minimize mix-ups or loss of samples.
+However, this fear is unfounded since the aim of digitization has never been to replace experts with software but to use computers for low-level and time-consuming tasks and to improve the quality and speed of processes.

 How can a digital laboratory operate more efficiently?

 The fact that the change will enable higher quality output is just one of the benefits of many of the digital changes.
-It also offers the opportunity to create a more pleasant working environment, as tedious tasks could be eliminated or automated.
-Data could be transferred much more easily and resources could be saved in certain processes.
-Not only from these resource savings but also with other parameters, a significant increase in laboratory efficiency could save horrendous costs in the long run.
+It also offers the opportunity to create a more pleasant working environment as tedious tasks could be eliminated or automated.
+By reducing manual and repetitive tasks, digitalization allows laboratory personnel to focus on more engaging and intellectually stimulating work.
+This can enhance job satisfaction and overall employee well-being.